Air Quality

 • Naturally emitted from vegetation

-• Emitted from human made sources including paints, aerosols, disinfectants, air fresheners.
+• Emitted from human made sources including paints, aerosols, disinfectants and air fresheners etc.

 Further Reading